 Garrett graduated from Arizona State University with honors and prior to founding CenterFocus, he had eight years of guiding experience working for multiple adventure companies.
 Garrett has also guided in the jungles of Central America.
 Garrett was a manager of the Climbmax - Climbing Center in Phoenix.
 Additionally, he had been the lead climbing guide for various climbing programs where he certified and trained other guides.
 He has worked with the United States Forest Service as a Wildland firefighter for five seasons where he also served as an orienteering instructor.
 His attention to detail is impeccable, his commitment to client satisfaction is unabating, and his passion for the wilderness is never-ending.
 He somehow manages to get 30 hours of work done every day and has for the past five years.
 When he's not guiding Garrett can be found cleaning up local canyons and researching environmental law.

 David Malpas -

 Dave, a native of New Jersey, graduated from the University of Mass., Amherst before moving to Arizona.
 He has been climbing for over 15 years and hiking for well over 20.
 Dave has had several years of guiding experience with various southwest adventure companies.
-Dave's outdoor leadership skills were honed at a young age in scouting where he achieved the highest rank of Eagle Scout and is currently a Rock Climbing Merit Badge Counselor.
+Dave's outdoor leadership skills were honed at a young age in scouting where he achieved the highest rank of Eagle Scout.
 He is a former firefighter/EMT, and also worked for the United States Forest Service as a Wildland firefighter and CPR instructor.
 He is a certified Wilderness First Responder and is also certified in high angle rescue.
 Dave has climbed extensively around the United States and in Europe, and recently spent time sailing throughout the Caribbean on an old sailboat that he retrofitted for his mission on the sea there.
 He is currently deployed to McMurdo Station in Antarctica, establishing remote field camps for scientific research.